I Dream (musical): Return to Musical (Apollo Work Session, 2024)

 Following its opera adaptations, I Dream returned to its roots as a musical.
 A work session was held at the Apollo Theater in New York City, where the production was refined to its original musical form.
 This marked a significant turning point in its development, affirming the work's place as a contemporary musical.

 Concert at Rensselaer Polytechnic Institute (2024)

 In October 2024, I Dream was performed in concert at Rensselaer Polytechnic Institute (RPI) in Troy, New York, as a tribute to the civil rights movement.
 This concert aimed to connect the musical with RPI students, faculty, and the local community.
 Douglas Tappin discussed the performance in a radio interview on Media Sanctuary and in a televised interview, where he reflected on the musical’s enduring themes of justice and resilience.

+UK Concert Premiere at The Other Palace (2026)

+I Dream will have its UK premiere at The Other Palace main space on Monday 27 April 2026.

 Recording

 A concept album of I Dream entitled I Dream (The Concept Recording) was recorded in 2015, featuring Quentin Darrington as Martin and AverySunshine as Coretta– released for digital download and streaming, including on iTunes, Google Play, and Spotify.